 APOE was revealed by the RNA-DRIVEr™ platform as a tumor suppressor that becomes silenced at the protein level by RNA dysregulation.
 APOE dysregulation is influenced by genetic variants of APOE (E2 and E4) which are present collectively in ~40% of the population.

 APOE dysregulation results in two major effects: 1) increased tumor angiogenesis and 2) expansion of immune-suppressive myeloid cells (MDSCs, M2 TAMs, tolerogenic DCs).
-Abequolixron (RGX-104) is a first-in-class oral small molecule NCE that activates APOE protein expression via selective targeting of the LXR-? nuclear receptor.
+Abequolixron (RGX-104) is a first-in-class oral small molecule NCE that activates APOE protein expression via selective targeting of the LXR-beta nuclear receptor.

 Treatment of APOE dysregulated tumors with RGX-104 inhibits angiogenesis and activates tumor myeloid cells, resulting in T cell activation and anti-tumor immunity.